jianminchen/PersonalFinanceJulia/ReadMe.md

 I need to do a few study related to Canada banking comparing to USA banking.
 I need to write down my questions, and then look up Youtube.com videos, learn a few terms about passive income, and rental income, and all other benefits to have a full time job offer at hand.

+At that time, everything was so cheap compared to 2018 November.